Northern REACHE Program

 What does this mean for applicants?

-- Common application that you can submit to either Northern REACHE or Natural Resources Canada's Clean Energy from Rural and Remote Communities Program ( CERRC)
+- Common application that you can submit to any Wah-ila-toos program, including Northern REACHE and Natural Resources Canada's Clean Energy for Rural and Remote Communities Program (CERRC)

 - Simplified project reporting